Bohol Waterfalls are low-key some of the best in the country!

 There are several waterfalls in Bohol that you must see during your adventures on this incredible island in the Philippines.

-In this Bohol travel blog, I have put together a list of the 7 Best Bohol Waterfalls including where they are, how much they cost and what to expect!
+In this guide, I have put together a complete list of the 7 Best Bohol Waterfalls including where to find them, how much they cost to visit, and what to expect at each one.

 Here is a quick overview of the Top 7 Bohol Waterfalls that you will find in this post:

 - Kinahugan Falls

 - Camugao Falls

 If your time on Bohol Island is limited and you’d prefer to book a guided waterfall tour, this is the best option for you!